-Children will develop their knowledge of the structure of stories, characters and settings by sharing familiar stories, particularly Jack and the Beanstalk.
+Children will develop their knowledge of the structure of stories, characters and settings by sharing familiar stories.
+Children will develop their reading skills and love of stories by sharing familiar stories.

-They will construct sentences, including full stops and capital letters.
 Children will use familiar stories as prompts for writing enquiries, developing story maps to support their thinking.
 Children develop their sense of story making through drama, art work and writing.